rakutentech/android-sdkutils/README.md

 ### v0.3.0 (In progress)

+* SDKCF-4686: Moved SharedPreferences handling and App/Env Info retrieval to SDKUtils.
+Please see [usage](#sharedpreferences-usage) section for details.
 * SDKCF-4685: Added APIs for:
   1. logging facility, Please see [usage](#logging-utility) section for details.
   2. Json deserializer utility, Please see [usage](#json-utility) section for details.